appcircleio/appcircle-ios-appdome-component/README.md

 You can utilize Appcircle's `Environment Variables` page to generate the necessary file inputs for Appdome.
 For more detailed information, please refer to the document below:
 - https://docs.appcircle.io/environment-variables/managing-variables#adding-files-as-environment-variables

 If you want to use reserved environment variables such as `AC_PROVISIONING_PROFILES` and `AC_CERTIFICATES` for the files input, you must also adapt the file extensions.
-For instance, to change the `AC_PROVISIONING_PROFILES` extension to `mobileprovision` you can execute the following code using the `Custom Script` before the `Appdome-Build-2Secure for iOS` step:
+For instance, to change the `AC_PROVISIONING_PROFILES` extension to `mobileprovision` you can execute the following code using the `Custom Script` before the `Appdome Build to Secure for iOS` step:
 ```
 provision_profiles=$(echo "$AC_PROVISIONING_PROFILES" | tr "|" ,)